Linuxfabrik/monitoring-plugins/check-plugins/nextcloud-security-scan/README.md

 usage: nextcloud-security-scan [-h] [-V] [--insecure] [--no-proxy]
                                [--timeout TIMEOUT] [--trigger TRIGGER] -u URL

-Checks the security of your private Nextcloud server.
+Checks the security of a private Nextcloud server using the Nextcloud security scanner.
+Reports the assigned security rating and alerts on known vulnerabilities in the installed version.

 options:
-  -h, --help         show this help message and exit -V, --version      show program's version number and exit --insecure         This option explicitly allows to perform "insecure" SSL
+  -h, --help         show this help message and exit -V, --version      show program's version number and exit --insecure         This option explicitly allows insecure SSL connections.
-                     connections.
-Default: False
   --no-proxy         Do not use a proxy.
-Default: False --timeout TIMEOUT  Network timeout in seconds.
-Default: 7 (seconds) --trigger TRIGGER  Trigger re-scan of the Nextcloud server if result on
+  --timeout TIMEOUT  Network timeout in seconds.
+Default: 7 (seconds) --trigger TRIGGER  Trigger a re-scan if the result on scan.nextcloud.com is
-                     scan.nextcloud.com is older than n days.
-Default: 14 (days)
-  -u, --url URL      Nextcloud API URL, for example "cloud.linuxfabrik.io".
+                     older than this many days.
+Default: 14 (days) -u, --url URL      Nextcloud server URL.
+Example: `cloud.example.com`.
 ```